Krupal-Patel/Python-Notes/tableau_4.md

           - R-Squared is used to show the amount of variance that the trend line explains and is displayed as a number from 0 to 1.
           - Variance is the measure that calculates how far each number in the dataset is from the mean.
 Variance is useful to see how spread a dataset is.
       3. The third is the p-value.
 The P-value is used to show the probability of obtaining the desired result and is also displayed as a number between 0 and 1.

+## Statistical Charts
+  - **Histograms**
+    - A histogram is a statistical bar chart that is used to show the distribution of numerical data.
+Histograms are univariate visualizations, meaning they only plot one numerical field.
+This allows you to see the frequency of occurrences within the field, which helps you understand the probability of data within that numerical field.
+    - Creating a Histogram creats a new dimension.

+    - Manual Creation of Histogram
+        1. Create a new field by right-clicking on the Quantity measure and clicking "Create" → "Bins..."
+        2. Set the size of the bins to 2.
+        3. Exit the "Edit Bins" menu by clicking the "X" in the top-right corner.
+        4. Since these bins should sit along the x-axis, drag the newly created Quantity (bin) field to the Columns shelf.
+        5. Since the quantity shows up along the y-axis, add the Quantity field to the Rows shelf.
+        6. By default, the Quantity is aggregated using the SUM function.
+You will want a count of the quantities, so right-click the SUM(Quantity) pill in the Rows shelf and select "Measure" → "Count."
+        7. Almost there!
+To remove the gaps between the vertical bars, convert the Quantity (bin) dimension from discrete to continuous by right-clicking the Quantity (bin) pill in the Columns shelf and selecting "Continuous."

+  - **Box Plots**
+    - Box plots, also known as box-and-whisker plots, are visualizations that show a statistical summary of selected data.
+The statistical summary is made up of five pieces: the data's minimum, maximum, median, first quartile, and third quartile values.

+## Recape of Charts
+**Comparison Charts**
+  - **Comparison charts:** Graphical representations that allow for the visual comparison of data points, values, or categories.
+  - **Bar chart:** A graph that presents data with either horizontal or vertical rectangular bars.
+  - **Treemap:** A type of visualization that is used to display the value of data using both size and color.
+**Predictive Charts**
+  - **Predictive charts:** A category of data visualizations used to reveal trends in the data allowing the analyst to hypothesize whether a similar pattern may be followed in the future.
+  - **Line graphs:** Data visualizations used to show the differences between variables by using a continuous line.
+  - **Time series plots:** Line graphs that are used to track a measure over time.
+  - **Scatter plot:** A data visualization used to show the relationship between two variables.
+    - **Correlation:** The relationship between variables.
+Correlation does not imply causation.
+      - **Independent Variable:** The variable that you believe may influence or explain changes in the dependent variable.
+      - **Dependent Variable:** The variable you're trying to predict, explain, or understand based on changes in the independent variable(s).
+    - **Trend lines:** Lines created using statistical functions to help you confirm trends exist.
+      - **Linear trend line:** A straight line that best fits a set of data points in a way that represents a linear trend in the data.
+      - **R-squared:** Used to show the amount of variance that the trend line explains — displayed as a number from 0 to 1.
+      - **Variance:** The measure that calculates how far each number in the dataset is from the mean.
+      - **P-value:** Used to show the probability of obtaining the desired result — shown as a number between 0 and 1.

+**Statistical Charts**
+  - **Statistical charts:**  Visual representations of data used to display and communicate various types of information, trends, and relationships.
+  - **Histogram:** A statistical bar chart that is used to show the distribution of numerical data.
+    - **Bins:** A consistent value range that data is sorted into to form groups.
+    - **Skewness:** The measure of symmetry or asymmetry of a distribution.
+Skewness describes if the curve is a symmetrical bell or if the data is bunched more to one side.

+  - **Box plots:** Also known as box-and-whisker plots, they are visualizations that show a statistical five-number summary of the selected data.
+The statistical summary includes the minimum, maximum, median, first quartile, and third quartile.
+    - **Minimum:** The smallest value within your dataset.
+    - **Maximum:** The largest value in your dataset.
+    - **Median:** The middle value within your dataset.
+The median is also known as the second quartile (Q2).
+It separates the first 50% of your data from the second 50%.
+    - **Quartiles:** Numbers that divide the values in your dataset, when put into a list from least to greatest, into four equal quarters.
+    - **First quartile (Q1):** The value that separates the first 25% of your dataset from the next 25%.
+The first quartile can be found by finding the middle value between your minimum and median values.
+    - **Third quartile (Q3):** The value that separates the last 25% of your dataset, from the second to last quarter.
+The third quartile can be found by finding the middle value between the median and the maximum values.
+    - **Interquartile range (IQR):** The middle 50% of your data set.
+The IQR includes any values that fall between Q1 and Q3.
+    - **Whiskers:** Lines that go from each quartile to the minimum or maximum.